 His wife stopped working to provide the attendant care that the plaintiff required.
-Mr. Sumwalt litigated this case before the North Carolina Industrial Commission, Full Commission, and the North Carolina Court of Appeals.
+Mr. Sumwalt litigated this case before the North Carolina Industrial Commission by a deputy commission and the Full Commission.
+It was then appealed to the North Carolina Court of Appeals.
 Through successful litigation, he obtained a payment to the plaintiff’s wife for the attendant care she provided to the plaintiff and home health care through an outside agency when the plaintiff’s wife needed relief.

 The London case is notable because it solidified that insurance carriers are responsible for reimbursing the family members of injured workers for providing attendant care when the insurance carrier denies such care.

 Shah v.
 Howard Johnson, 140 N.C.
 App.
 58, 535 S.E.2d 577 (2000)

 The plaintiff/client worked as a desk clerk and night auditor at a motel.
 He was paid weekly and received free room and board at the motel as part of his compensation.
 While working in this position, the plaintiff was robbed at gunpoint and shot multiple times.

 He survived and underwent numerous surgeries while in the hospital.
 This claim was litigated before the North Carolina Industrial Commission at the deputy commissioner level and was appealed to the Full Commission.
 As a result of that litigation, the plaintiff recovered payment for his lost wages and medical bills.
 The workers’ compensation insurance carrier further appealed the decision to the North Carolina Court of Appeals.